slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - truth-a-better-way-to-talk-about-ourselves.

 <!--
-people justify all kinds of mistakes to preserve the personal narratives they are invested in Countries rewrite their histories, from the textbook up, to support how they see themselves now.

 core values:
 honesty everywhere. i dont want to be in place where i cant be honest. i want to make relationships with a long term prospect.